Treaty of Rarotonga

 The Treaty of Rarotonga is the common name for the South Pacific Nuclear Free Zone Treaty, which formalises a nuclear-weapon-free zone in the South Pacific.
 The treaty bans the use, testing, and possession of nuclear weapons within the borders of the zone.

 It was signed by the South Pacific nations of Australia, the Cook Islands, Fiji, Kiribati, Nauru, New Zealand, Niue, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu on the island of Rarotonga (where the capital of the Cook Islands is located) on 6 August 1985, came into force on 11 December 1986 with the 8th ratification, and has since been ratified by all of those states.

-The Marshall Islands, the Federated States of Micronesia, and Palau are not party to the treaties but are eligible to become parties should they decide to join the treaty in the future.
+The Marshall Islands, the Federated States of Micronesia, and Palau are outside the original geographic scope of the treaty but are eligible to become parties, in which case that scope would be expanded.
+The Marshall Islands acceded to the treaty on March 1, 2025.

 Protocols binding other states

 There are three protocols to the treaty, which have been signed by the five declared nuclear states, with the exception of Protocol 1 for China and Russia who have no territory in the Zone.